mehdi-farsi/email_scrapper/README.md

 Email Scrapper
 ==============

-To grab and store emails of clients as they fill a checkout form
+To grab and store emails of clients while they fill in a checkout form

 ####Specs: